The Lantern

 Tended by the Librarian

+One per character, no two alike.
 Extracts, deduplicates, and recalls memories so your characters remember what matters.
-Semantic search, a memory gate that keeps the store lean, and proactive recall that makes the AI feel like it has been paying attention.
+Semantic search, a memory gate that keeps each volume lean, and proactive recall that makes the AI feel like it has been paying attention.

 Learn more →The Concierge